 - In the Lockdown Mode panel, click Edit.

 - Click Lockdown Mode and select one of the lockdown mode options.

 The host can be accessed through vCenter Server.
 Only users who are on the Exception Users list and have administrator privileges can log in to the Direct Console User Interface.
-If SSH or the ESXi Shell are enabled, access might be possible.
+If SSH or the ESXi Shell is enabled, access might be possible.

 The host can only be accessed through vCenter Server.
-If SSH or the ESXi Shell are enabled, running sessions for accounts in the DCUI.Access advanced option and for Exception User accounts that have administrator privileges remain enabled.
+If SSH or the ESXi Shell is enabled, running sessions for accounts in the DCUI.Access advanced option and for Exception User accounts that have administrator privileges remain enabled.
 All other sessions are terminated.